-A new scheme has been announced by the government to help those on low incomes to self-isolate which runs from 28 September 2020 until 31 January 2021.
+A new scheme has been announced by the government to help those on low incomes to self-isolate which runs until Summer 2021.

 The scheme offers support to people on low incomes who are unable to work from home if they are told to self-isolate by NHS Test and Trace and will lose income as a result.